NAzT/ESP8266-SensorLights/README.md

 # ESP8266-SensorLights
-Sensor driven garden lights controlled by ESP8266 and MQTT reporting via Mosquito to homekit
+Sensor driven garden lights controlled by ESP8266 and MQTT reporting via Mosquito/NODERED running on a PI Zero to homekit
 # Why?
 I have several lights and motion sensors im my garden area.
 Currently I can connect one or more lights with each sensor, but it is always hard wired.
 Adjusting the timer length has to be done directly at the motion sensor as well as the sensitivity for darkness.
 # What?